wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-authd.rst

   Paths can be referred to relative paths under the Wazuh installation directory, or full paths.

-.. topic:: Key polling wodle
+.. topic:: Key request

-  The key polling tag allows you to fetch a client key from an external source, for example, a database.
+  The key request tag allows you to fetch a client key from an external source, for example, a database.
 This provides a mechanism to auto-register agents when they are not registered on a manager instance but reporting to it.

 .. _`SSL ciphers`: https://www.openssl.org/docs/man1.1.0/apps/ciphers.html